Childhood Astrocytomas Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Treatment of Childhood Low-Grade Astrocytomas

 Factors related to outcome for children with low-grade gliomas treated with surgery followed by observation were identified in a COG study that included 518 evaluable patients.
 Overall outcome for the entire group was 78% progression-free survival (PFS) at 8 years and 96% overall survival (OS) at 8 years.
 The following factors were related to prognosis:

 The long-term functional outcome of cerebellar pilocytic astrocytomas is relatively favorable.
 Full-scale mean IQs of patients with low-grade gliomas treated with surgery alone are close to the normative population.
-However, long-term medical, psychological, and educational deficits may be present in these patients.[18,19][Level of evidence: 3iiiC]
+However, long-term medical, psychological, and educational deficits may be present in these patients.[19,20][Level of evidence: 3iiiC]

 Adjuvant therapy following complete resection of a low-grade glioma is generally not required unless there is a subsequent recurrence of disease.
 Treatment options for patients with incompletely resected tumor must be individualized and may include one or more of the following: